MyLLC

 However, micro-management can be an invaluable tool when starting a business and training new employees.
 When a business first opens, the manager is responsible for establishing all procedures and protocols.
 This may include an array of duties, such as choosing an appropriate location, purchasing essential office supplies, hiring employees and a myriad of other responsibilities.

-Macro-Management
+What Is Macro-Management

 By definition, macro-managers allow employees do to their jobs with minimal supervision.
 These types of managers act as general overseers, deciding what needs to be done while delegating responsibilities to employees and setting the overall goals.
 These types of managers heavily rely on their employees to complete projects on their own and contribute very little to day-to-day tasks.
 Macro-management is often considered to be more effective for employees higher up in a company, as these managers spend far less time on the day-to-day operations and focus on business development and strategy instead.